-How to Generate an Endless Supply of Content Ideas
+Content Ideas: How to Generate an Endless Supply

-Maintaining a consistent content calendar is a core ingredient to an effective blogging and content marketing strategy.
+Thinking of content ideas for your blog is a core ingredient to an effective blogging and content marketing strategy.

 But to stay consistent, you need lots of content ideas stocked up and ready to go.